At a Glance

 Location: Bolton, Rochdale, Glossopdale, Stockport

-The Street Reds project uses the power of football to give young people an opportunity to pursue their interest in playing, leading, and coaching the game as well as supporting participation in educational and diversionary activities.
-These free sessions are aimed at young people aged 8–18 and promote inclusivity, provide regular physical activity opportunities and the feeling of belonging as part of a group.
-The sessions help develop soft skills and increase social mobility through inter-project tournaments, employment and volunteer opportunities.
+The Manchester United Foundation works in some of the most disadvantaged areas across Bolton, Rochdale, Glossopdale & Stockport, taking Manchester United to the heart of the community.
+The Street Reds project uses the power of football to give young people an opportunity to pursue their interest in playing, leading, and coaching the game as well as supporting the participation in educational and diversionary activities.
+These free sessions are aimed at young people aged 8-18 and promote inclusivity, provide regular physical activity opportunities and the ability to feel valued as part of a group.
+Enriching the lives of those who might become isolated.
+The sessions assist in developing a range of soft skills, increasing social mobility through inter‑project tournaments, employment and volunteer opportunities.

 The main responsibility of the role is to support the delivery of the Street Reds community programme through football coaching and youth engagement activities on evening projects.

-- To deliver high quality football coaching in line with the Manchester United Foundation values and Street Reds curriculum.
+- To deliver high quality football coaching in line with the Manchester United Foundation values and identity and Street Reds curriculum.

 - To deliver or support the delivery of a curriculum of social education workshops designed to improve participants’ confidence, employability and personal development through football.